The Best Boomboxes of the 80s you need to know about

 panasonic rx-5090

-The Panasonic RX-5090Opens in a new tab.(eBay.com) was released in 1983 and was one of the first boomboxes that featured a CD playerOpens in a new tab..
+The Panasonic RX-5090(eBay.com) was released in 1983 and was one of the first boomboxes that featured a CD player.
 It also had an AM/FM radio and cassette player, making it perfect for any situation.

 The JVC RC-M70